OmdenaAI/lublin-poland-inflation-chatbot/reports/README.md

 ____________________________________________________

-This report was written and submitted by Caterina Bonan, Postdoctoral Researcher at the University of Cambridge, who takes full responsibility for any mistake or inaccuracy in it.
+This report was written and submitted by Caterina Bonan, incoming Services Data Scientist at Five9, who takes full responsibility for any mistake or inaccuracy in it.

 ____________________________________________________